Get Started

 pip install fireducks

-Windows and MacOS versions are under development.
-We will soon be releasing the beta-version of FireDucks for these platforms.
+Windows versions are under development.
 At this moment, if you are working on Windows system, you may like to consider using FireDucks from WSL (Windows Subsystem for Linux).

 Usage